wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 This document lists new and changed integrations on a month-by-month basis.
 We update our [list of all integrations](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

+## June 2018

+We added the following integrations in June 2018:

+* Convox
+* Metricproxy
+* Pingdom
+* VMware Kubernetes Engine (VKE)
+* Amazon EKS

+We enhanced existing integrations by adding new dashboards in June 2018:

+* Amazon CloudSearch
+* Amazon Elasticsearch
+* Amazon Elastic Transcoder

+We enhanced the following integrations in June 2018:

+* MongoDB - Updated dashboard with filtering support and new charts
+* Kubernetes
+  - Updated existing Kubernetes dashboard
+  - Added a new Kubernetes namespace dashboard
+* Pivotal Container Service (PKS) dashboard - Updated dashboard so all charts display data
+* PostgreSQL – Updated dashboard with filtering support and new charts
+* Redis – Updated dashboard with filtering support and new charts
+* Java – Added support for direct ingestion
+* NodeJS – Updated library with added support for direct ingestion

 ## May 2018

 We added the following integrations in May 2018: